KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

 Along a similar line with another application of Lemma \ref{lemma:QOffD} and the integration-lemma in Lemma \ref{lemma:UsualSuspectInt}, we obtain

-We proceed to analyze the quantities $\{\mathscr{Q}^{N,2,j,\tau}\}_{j=1,2}$.
-To this end, we first observe that Proposition \ref{prop:IOffDTotal} allows us to employ the Cauchy-Schwarz inequality with respect to the space-time "integral" and deduce the upper bounds valid for any $\e \in \R_{>0}$ arbitrarily small but universal:
+We now analyze the quantities $\{\mathbf{Q}^{N,2,j,\tau}\}_{j=1,2}$.
+To this end, we first observe that Proposition \ref{prop:IOffDTotal} allows us to employ the Cauchy-Schwarz inequality with respect to the space-time ``integral" and deduce the upper bounds below for any $\e>0$: